andrew/ultimate-awesome/README.md

 - [awesome-web-developer-up-to-date](https://github.com/zedix/awesome-web-developer-up-to-date) - Awesome resources to keep yourself up to date as a (front) web developer.
 - [Awesome-Game-Frameworks](https://github.com/zhenhaiwang/Awesome-Game-Frameworks) - List of game frameworks programming resources for Unity.
 - [awesome-olympiads](https://github.com/0101011/awesome-olympiads) - LIst of programming and math olympiads and contests.
-- [awesome-cyber-security-tools](https://github.com/0xh3xa/awesome-cyber-security-tools) - 🛡️ An awesome list of the best applications and tools for Cyber-Security.
 - [awesomeLibrary](https://github.com/Abeautifulsnow/awesomeLibrary) - 目前主要收集Go、Python、Typescript、JavaScript、Rust等High star库。The currently main goal is to collect high star libraries that were developed by Go、Python、Typescript、JavaScript、Rust and etc. (You are very welcome to update this repo.欢迎各位补充).
 - [awesome-acs](https://github.com/AccessCodeSchool/awesome-acs) - :closed_book: A curated list of awesome things related to Access Code School .
 - [awesome-cambio-para-el-clima](https://github.com/adriamarcet/awesome-cambio-para-el-clima) - Listado de recursos que nos ayuden a cambiar nuestro día a día a favor de la ecología y el clima.